Leanderrr/project/README.md

 Another program by Norm Spier, [SpectraTunePlus](http://nasmusicsoft.com/Spectratune.php "SpectraTunePlus info"). is able to load sound files and shows a frequency spectrum history.
 [SpectraTunePlus](http://nasmusicsoft.com/Spectratune.php "SpectraTunePlus info") has a more intimidating user interface.
 Norm Spier has written a lot of helpful theoretical, practical and nice-to-know information on his website.

 [Sonic visualiser](http://sonicvisualiser.org/ "another sound visualizer program") is another program which is a bit similar to my project's program.
-This program can only handly complete audio files.
+This program can only handle complete audio files.